Access4Learning/sif3-framework-dotnet/README.md

 - Renamed StudentPersonal.cfg.xml to Demo.cfg.xml to make the file name less specific.
 - Fixed issue of incorrectly referenced Sif.Framework assembly in the Demo Provider.
 - Added scripts to ease demo execution.

+**Aug 19, 2014 - 0.10.0 Added user documentation**

+- Added a draft version of the Developer's Guide.
+- Added a draft version of the Demo Usage Guide.